cemgundogan/DLAI_carbon_aware_computing_for_genAI_devs/README.md

-# Deep Learning AI - Tutorials Collection
+# Deep Learning AI - Carbon Aware Computing for GenAI Developers
-Notebooks from courses from Deep Learning AI
+Notebooks from the short course offered by DeeplearningAI